 - Are efficient and economical, allowing practitioners to gather data that are usable for decision-making without unduly adding to their workload.

-- Are tools that improve the communication and collaboration between parents and professionals serving their children.
+- Are tools that improve the communication and collaboration between parents and those professionals serving their children.

-- They may be repeated as often as weekly compared to most standardized measures requiring 6-months or more before they may be repeated.
+- They may be repeated as often as weekly, unlike most standardized measures that require 6 months or more before they may be repeated.

-- They are designed for use by practitioners in home and childcare settings compared to assessments designed for specialists (OT or PT) and requiring clinical or specialized settings for administration.
+- They are designed for use by practitioners in home and childcare settings, unlike other assessments that are designed for specialists (like occupational and physical therapists) and so require clinical or specialized settings for administration.

-- They directly reflect growth over time, concepts that are important to practitioners, parents, and others working with young children.
+- They directly reflect growth over time: a concept that is important to practitioners, parents, and others working with young children.

-- They are comparatively less costly to learn and to use than many traditional forms of measurement.
+- They are comparatively more affordable to learn and to use when compared to many traditional forms of measurement.